 The Black Friar

 Built on the site of a medieval Dominican friary in 1905, this Grade II listed pub was remodeled in the Arts and Crafts style – intricate friezes, elaborate tile work and scenes of jolly looking monks hang above you while you sip your pint.
+A hidden gem worth discovering on a short break in London.
 174 Queen Victoria St, London EC4V 4EG

 Whitecross Street Market

 Try tasty dishes from around the globe at this street food market in the heart of London.
 Pick from a heady mix of homemade pies, savoury tarts, specialty scotch eggs, German sausage, Indian curry, burrito, falafel and a ton of veggie options.
+A great lunch spot for food lovers exploring the city on a short break in London.
 Thursdays and Fridays 9am-5pm; Whitecross St, London EC1Y 8NR

 With a history that stretches back almost 2000 years, London has had a long time to establish itself as one of the world's greatest cities.
 As a result, there's plenty to enjoy and explore.
 Many visitors worry about the cost of a trip to London but this is a city that's bursting with free things to do, especially for children.
 Booking a visit to London opens the door to a world of history, culture, music and entertainment.